-If you consider our 14-day moving average, as pictured in the chart below, the percentage of people testing positive had been rising after declining steadily over the last several months.
-Starting at the beginning of November, however, it has slowly risen and increased further into December.
+If you consider our 14-day moving average, as pictured in the chart below, the percentage of people testing positive has been steadily declining in 2021.

 The World Health Organization has recommended a state consistently test at a positive rate of 5 percent or lower for a 14-day span to continue reopening.